 - Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
 The landlord will then have 14 days to make necessary repairs.

 - Landlord Access –Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
-However, a landlord must give tenants “reasonable” notice unless it’s an emergency.
+Additionally, a landlord must give tenants “reasonable” notice, unless it’s an emergency.

 Tenant’s Options if Repairs Aren’t Made in West Virginia